anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 - Add RFC1035-like name compression
 - Add switching boolean to query message to explicitly have question present in response
 - Make EDNS options a map
+- Update examples and comparison table in appendices
+- Update implementation section

 Since [draft-lenders-dns-cbor-07]
 ---------------------------------